HoffmanZheng/Front-End-Demo/node.js/cli_based_todo_list/README.md

 yarn     // install all the dependencies node cli.js -h
-node cli.js add <taskName>  // add a task to the todo list node cli.js  // add a task to the todo list
+node cli.js add <taskName>  // add a task to the todo list node cli.js  // get the todo list for further operation
 ```

 ## Start with npm